Use our industry-leading SDK to build experiences for curbside and in-store pickup, delivery tracking, and more.

 Or, listen for trip events sent to a webhook.
 From there, forward trip information, including ID, custom metadata, and ETA, to other systems.
 For example, you might set up a webhook that sends ETA to an order management or kitchen display system.

 Radar offers analytics on trip data and location opt-in rates from users in your project.
-Analytics on trip data is grouped under the Trips tab, and analytics on location permission opt-in rates is grouped under the Permissions tab.
+Analytics on trip data can be found on the Analytics page and grouped under the Trips tab.
+Analytics on location permission opt-in rates is grouped under the Permissions tab.
 Read more about Permissions here.

-Median wait time: the median duration of time that it takes between the moment when a user arrives at a destination (
+Median wait time: the median duration between the moment when a user arrives at a destination (

 user.arrived_at_trip_destination) and the moment when the trip is marked complete (

-Number of trips: the total count of all trips for a specific project which is live and has a status of
+Number of trips: the total count of all live trips for a specific project which have a status of

-Median trip time: the median duration of time that it takes between the moment when the user starts a trip (
+Median trip time: the median duration between the moment when the user starts a trip (

 user.started_trip) and the moment when they arrive at the destination (